INTERIOR & EXTERIOR STONE VENEER

 Cost

-One of the most debated advantages to thin stone veneer is the overall cost savings that homeowners and contractors will reap in using it.
+One of the most debated advantages of thin stone veneer is the overall cost savings that homeowners and contractors will reap in using it.
 So, first and foremost, it’s the fact that it is faster and you get your job done quicker.

 Weight